 Of This Parish: Wind (vimeo)

 Sounds of the air

-As well as the sounds of the bells we became interested in all the sounds of the air and the wind in the trees – especially eucalyptus – featured strongly in our experience of this mountain range.
+As well as the sounds of bells we both became interested in all the sounds of the air and the wind in the trees - especially eucalyptus - featured strongly in our experience of this mountain range.

 Other Sounds From the Residency

 For more information about the project, please see www.liminal.org.uk/of-this-parish